weel/android-video-calling/README.md

 # Build a Simple Android Video App with Sinch

-Video brings a new dimension of communication to your app.
+Video brings a new dimension of interactivity to your app.
 The ability to see and speak with another person over video enhances the user experience.
 This tutorial will walk you through building a simple Android Video app.
 The finished app will look like this:

 <img src="images/view_1.png"> <img src="images/view_2.png">